 - chronic pain.

-These may sound particularly familiar because they are also common in women with PCOS.
+These may sound particularly familiar because they are also common in people with PCOS.

 Knowledge is key here: reducing chronic low-grade inflammation can reduce the risk of PCOS comorbidities.